WASA Studio Firm Partners

 "The industry has evolved continuously since I've been in the business, but certain aspects of the business never change, and that is meet and exceed client expectations, on time and within budget."

-Daniel J. Mulcair - Associate Partner, Controller
+Daniel J. Mulcair - Chief Financial Officer, Senior Associate Partner

 Mr. Mulcair joined the Firm in 2001 as Controller after spending the previous ten years working as a financial officer in both the corporate construction and general contracting environments.
 After graduating from Pace University and beginning his career in the Big-8 public accounting sector, his subsequent career path has exposed him to all aspects of the vibrant Design & Construction industry while working for owners, builders and designers.
-Now with over twenty years of industry experience, Mr. Mulcair holds the dual title of Controller / Associate Partner where he is responsible for all matters encompassing the areas of accounting, forecasting & budgeting, auditing, banking, insurance, legal and human resource administration.
+Now with over twenty years of industry experience, Mr. Mulcair holds the dual title of CFO / Associate Partner where he is responsible for all matters encompassing the areas of accounting, forecasting & budgeting, auditing, banking, insurance, legal and human resource administration.
 In addition, Mr. Mulcair, a life-long northern New Jersey resident, functions as the Director of Business Operations for WASA / Studio A's New Jersey region where he is active in strategic business development.

-Carl Rothbart - Associate Partner, Preservation
+Carl Rothbart - Senior Associate Partner, Preservation

 "Knowing what to save and what to replace in restoring buildings and how to achieve the balance between the two while preserving the buildings historic fabric has been both my goal and I believe my accomplishment as a preservation architect."